How long does it take to earn a PhD or master’s degree?

 All GSAS programs have a designated financial aid officer, who can provide the information you need to make informed decisions regarding your financial support.

-I have a question about my term bill?
+I have a question about my student account?

-I have a credit balance on my term bill, how do I get a refund?
+I have a credit balance on my student account, how do I get a refund?

-If you have a credit balance on your term bill, contact the Office of Financial Aid for assistance in obtaining a refund.
+If you have a credit balance on your student account, contact your financial aid officer for assistance in obtaining a refund.

 Whom should I contact with questions about work study or loan paperwork?

-Contact the Office of Financial Aid for assistance with work study or loan paperwork.
+Contact your financial aid officer for assistance with work study or loan paperwork.

 My spouse or child is a GSAS student.
 Whom can I speak with about a financial aid question?